us-amlr/cs-phoc/data/pre/README-data-pre.md

 # Cape Shirreff Combined Phocid Census Data

+NOTE: This document was written during an early stage of development of the [CS-PHOC](https://github.com/us-amlr/cs-phoc) project.
+It has been updated, but may contain some old references.
+It has been kept because the details in it are still relevant to the structure of the pre INACH data and US AMLR ***REMOVED*** database.

-This document details the creation of the combined Cape Shirreff phocid census dataset ([phocids_cs_combined.csv](cs_combined_data/phocids_cs_combined.csv)) using data from the [INACH](https://www.inach.cl/inach/) and [US AMLR](https://www.fisheries.noaa.gov/about/antarctic-ecosystem-research-division-southwest-fisheries-science-center) programs.
+This document provides details relevant to creating a combined Cape Shirreff phocid census dataset using data from the [INACH](https://www.inach.cl/inach/) and [US AMLR](https://www.fisheries.noaa.gov/about/antarctic-ecosystem-research-division-southwest-fisheries-science-center) programs.
 The INACH data span 1997/98 - 2006/07, and the US AMLR data span 2009/10 - present.
-Phocid census surveys for Cape Shirreff were not recorded during the 2007/08, 2008/09, and 2020/21 seasons.
+Phocid census surveys for Cape Shirreff were not recorded/conducted during the 2007/08, 2008/09, and 2020/21 seasons.

-The INACH data were extracted from historical INACH records by Renato Borras, and concatenated together using the [phocid_census_inach.R](R/phocid_census_inach.R) script.
-The combined data files were generated from the INACH files and US AMLR Pinnipeds database using the [phocid_census_combine.R](R/phocid_census_combine.R) script.
+The INACH data were extracted from historical INACH records by Renato Borras, and were concatenated together and imported into the ***REMOVED*** database using the import_inach.R script.

 ## Data Structure

 The phocid census data is split into two tables: a 'census header' table and a 'census data' table'.
 Having the header table allows us to explicitly group census records from the same phocid census that occurred on multiple days, e.g., if the census effort was split across a Thursday and a Friday.
 Each record in the data table has a header record ID, which allows each data record to be joined with its corresponding header record.

-[phocids_cs_combined_header.csv](data/cs_combined_data/phocids_cs_combined_header.csv) contains only the phocid census header data, without the census count records.
-The combined data is provided in two forms: wide (one record per date/location/species; [phocids_cs_combined_wide.csv](data/cs_combined_data/phocids_cs_combined_wide.csv)) and long (one record per count; [phocids_cs_combined_long.csv](data/cs_combined_data/phocids_cs_combined_long.csv)).
-Note that all of the NA counts have been removed in the long data.
+The header file contains only the phocid census header data, without the census count records.
+The combined data is provided in a wide form (one record per date/location/species).

 ### Data Columns